○ 6 min read

 Learn the Importance of Stretching

 Stretching is, of course, important for all sports and exercises, but especially for action sports.
 Different action sports rely on specific stretches to amplify performance and prepare the body for intense activities.
 For example, surfers focus on dynamic stretching and relaxing the upper body and tight muscles to specifically enhance their agility.
-Mountain bikers may focus on stretching the legs but may also focus on the wrists and forearms to avoid injuries or relieve pressure.
+Mountain bikers may focus on stretching the legs but may also focus on the wrists and forearms to avoid injuries.
 Adapting stretches precisely for the dexterity your sport demands will set you up to attain your athletic goals and physical aspirations.

-If you skip this crucial step, you leave yourself open to injury, and it may impact your agility and overall performance, so don’t skimp on your pregame stretching regardless of what kind of workout you do.
+If you skip this crucial step, you leave yourself open to risk, and it may impact your agility and overall performance, so don’t skimp on your pregame stretching regardless of what kind of workout you do.

 Enhance Fear Management Skills